Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 ![Traceability Matrix](https://github.com/user-attachments/assets/22437061-c7a2-46e9-86aa-59c7d705af1f)

-The Risk Matrix points to both Project and Products risks identified in relation to this specific functionality as well as during the overall use of the Demo Parent and Admin Portals
+The Risk Matrix points to both Project and Products risks identified in relation to this specific functionality as well as during the overall use of the Demo Parent and Admin Portals:

 ![image](https://github.com/user-attachments/assets/bfc8878c-dd1c-4ad7-9eb7-051b5cfe449c)

-The three bugs found during testing significantly affect the data confirmatiion process, since parents can't input contact information for the student nor does the form remain read-only upon submission.
+The three bugs found during testing significantly affect the data confirmation process, since parents can't input contact information for the student nor does the form remain read-only upon submission.